When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 The biggest problem with the Canon D30 was its low megapixel count, which restricted print sizes.

-Canon addressed this issue with the release of the D60, which was in so many ways similar to the D30 but with a 6.3-Megapixel image sensor.
+Canon addressed this issue with the release of the D60, which was similar to the D30 in many ways but with a 6.3-megapixel image sensor.

 Both these Canon DSLR models could capture high-res images, but they were damn expensive because this technology was relatively new in the market.
-In fact, these 1st Gen Canon DSLRs cost between $2500 and $3500 for the body only.
+These 1st Gen Canon DSLRs cost only between $2500 and $3500 for the body.

 Later, Canon introduced the Rebel; the EOS Digital Rebel, also known as the 300D, was the first DSLR to sell for less than $1000.

-Canon used the same body as their common Rebel film camera but with a digital interior.
+Canon used the same body as their everyday Rebel film camera but with a digital interior.

 This move by Canon sent shockwaves across the entire industry, making DSLR cameras accessible to more photographers.